kin2162/Bootstrap-Project-For-Client/README.md

   - URL structure, title tags, anchor text based on keyword research data for the specific business
   - JSON LD data for improved bot crawls and visibility
   - Minification of code and image compression for increased site speed

+9/17/17
+Update: Site is now live at youngstailorshop.com